sourcey/sourcey.com/source/2014-01-31-anionu-technical-challenges.markdown

   In order to afford the privilege of encoding in H.264 one is required to sell one's soul along with a substantial share of one's profits to MPEG-LA.
 No thanks.</dd>

 <dt>WebM</dt>
 <dd>Another options is Google's WebM codec.
-WebM combines the non-standardized VP8 video codec with Vorbis audio in a Matroska container.
+WebM combines the non-standardised VP8 video codec with Vorbis audio in a Matroska container.
   Google is currently under fire over alleged breaches of other patented codecs.
 The future of WebM is still a bit uncertain at this stage.</dd>

 <dt>Theora</dt>